Beetroot, garden pea and feta risotto

 - Meanwhile, pop the beetroot in a blender, puree until smooth as possible and set aside.

 - Add the garlic and rosemary to the softened onion and cook for 1 minute.
-Stir in the barley or rice and cook for 1 minute more.
-Add a quarter of the stock and stir regularly until it has been absorbed.
-Then add another quarter of the stock and continue this process until all
+Stir in the barley or rice and cook for another minute.
+Add a quarter of the stock and stir regularly until it’s absorbed.
+Then add another quarter of the stock and continue this process until all the stock has been used and the rice is tender.
+This takes 20-25 minutes.

 - Spoon the risotto onto serving plates and crumble over the feta cheese.
 Scatter over the mint, flaked almonds and serve.